Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 = Simple Download Monitor Features =

 * Add, edit and remove downloads from an easy to use interface.
-* Drag and drop file uploads.
+* Drag and drop file and document uploads.
-* Assign categories and tags to your downloadable files.
+* Assign categories and tags to your downloadable files and documents.
-* Use shortcodes to display a download now button on a WordPress post/page.
+* Use shortcodes to display a download now button on a WordPress post or page.
-* Show a trackable download now button for your files anywhere on your site.
+* Show trackable download now buttons for your files anywhere on your site.
 * Download counter for each file.
 * Ability to set a download count offset for each file.
 * Track IP addresses of the users who downloaded your files.